REBL-Stack/starter-app/README.md

 # Blockstack React App

+This is a foundation for developing Blockstack apps with React, using the React-Blockstack library on top of the Blockstack SDK.

+It applies Bootstrap for layout and style, but it is trivial to substitute with another framework of your choice (or none at all).

-This project was bootstrapped from the [Blockstack:React App Generator](https://github.com/blockstack/blockstack-app-generator) which is based on [Create React App](https://github.com/facebook/create-react-app).
+The project is based on [Create React App](https://github.com/facebook/create-react-app), a starter app for React, where you can find further documentation.

 ## Available Scripts